-There’s much to see and do on Mackinac Island but one of the things it is mostly known for is its friendly locals.
+There’s much to see and do on Mackinac Island, but one of the things it is mostly known for is its friendly locals.
 The island has been voted Most Friendliest Island in the World, which is one of the best Michigan fun facts.

 Another one of the amazing facts about Michigan, and another world’s biggest for the state, is the cement plant in Alpena.
 Since 1907, the plant has been producing over two million tonnes of cement each year.

 26. The Giant Sand Dunes of the Western Shore

 When one thinks of Michigan, I highly doubt that giant sand dunes come to mind.
 Would you believe me if I said there was one such cluster of dunes in The Sleeping Bear Dunes National Lakeshore that towers 460 feet over Lake Michigan?
 And they are not the only giant dunes in the state, either!

 Whitefish Dunes State Park, Saugatuck Dunes State Park, Silver Lake Sand Dunes, Grand Sable Banks and Dunes, Warren Dunes State Park and Arcadia Dunes are some of the other notable places that feature giant dunes.

 27. More Lighthouses than any other State

 When we think of lighthouses, we often think of the ocean, however, the great lakes are known for epic storms that can cause just as much distress to a ship as any ocean swell!
 At one time, there were over 200 lighthouses guiding ships in the four great lakes that surround Michigan.

 Today, there are only around 124 left but that’s still a higher number of lighthouses than in any other state!
 In my opinion, one of the most romantic things to do in Michigan is enjoy the sunset at a lighthouse.